 Areas you could work in include:

 - Mobile app development

 - Database management

-This degree is the ideal preparation for many professional roles, including:
+This degree will set you up for many professional roles, including:

 - Visual interface designer

 - Interface designer